How many hills in Singapore can you think of off the top of your head, other than Singapore’s highest point – our famed Bukit Timah Hill?

 9. Fort Canning Hill

 Previously known as Forbidden Hill or Bukit Larangan, Fort Canning Hill was once the palace of Malay rulers in Singapore and holds historical secrets from as far back as 14th century Temasek.
-As a fort with a lighthouse, it has been used to defend Singapore from attacks from the sea.
+As a fort, it was used to defend Singapore from attacks from the sea.
 Explore the paths that crisscross the hill and come across 9-pound cannons and even the Fort Canning Service Reservoir.
-Check out our story for more on Fort Canning Park: Beauty and History.
+In 2019, Fort Canning Park was refreshed with new gardens and a new playground too!

 Where: Hill Street/ Canning Rise/ Clemenceau Avenue/ River Valley Road